UBC-CIC/health-platform-arduino/README.md

 # Health Platform Arduino

 ## Description
-The Arduino uses the [Keyestudio CCS811 sensor](https://wiki.keyestudio.com/KS0457_keyestudio_CCS811_Carbon_Dioxide_Air_Quality_Sensor) to measure CO2 and TVOCs (total volatile organic compounds).
+The NodeMCU is a microcontroller with an integrated WiFi chip that allows for the rapid development of IOT projects.
+In conjundtion with the Arduino IDE and the [Keyestudio CCS811 sensor](https://wiki.keyestudio.com/KS0457_keyestudio_CCS811_Carbon_Dioxide_Air_Quality_Sensor) we can measure CO2 and TVOCs (total volatile organic compounds) levels every few seconds.
 CO2 is measured in ppm, and TVOCs are measured in ppb.
-Each time the sensor takes a reading, the Arduino sends the data (along with a Unix timestamp) to an AWS IoT endpoint (configured by https://github.com/UBC-CIC/health-platform-iot) (work-in-progress).
+Each time the sensor takes a reading, the NodeMCU sensor sends the data (along with a Unix timestamp) to an AWS IoT endpoint (configured by https://github.com/UBC-CIC/health-platform).

 A sensor reading sent to the IoT endpoint looks like this:
 ```
 {
-  "sensorId": "1657229",
-  "measurementType": "TVOC",
-  "measurement": "38.00",
-  "timestamp": "2022-04-27 23:11:37.000Z"
+  "sensorID": "1234",
+  "data": [{"measurementType":"TVOC", "measurement":"345", "timestamp":"2022-04-27 23:11:37.000Z"}]
 }
 ```